 A transfer made that is improper for Medicaid purposes may result in the denial of Medicaid for a certain amount of time (depending on the amount of the gift or transfer).

 Taking your name or any co-owner's name off the deed is also considered a transfer that may be penalized under the Medicaid program.

 If you give away assets when you are on SSI, there is a penalty similar to the Medicaid penalty.
 You may lose SSI for a certain amount time depending upon the amount of the gift or transfer.

 If you give your home to someone who receives SSI or other government benefits, your gift may cause the other person to lose benefits, if he or she already has a home.
 (Owning property, other than your home, can affect eligibility for SSI, Medicaid, Families First benefits and food stamps.)

 There may be TAX consequences if you give your home away.
 You may have to pay a gift tax.
 The gift tax, generally, applies to the transfer of a present interest.
 Sometimes, the first $10,000 of a gift is exempt from taxation.
 There may be a $20,000 exemption if a gift is made by a married couple.
+These annual amounts are subject to change.
 The person who receives the gift may have to pay more capital gains tax if he or she sells the property at a later time.
 There are many factors which determine whether a capital gains tax is owed and how much the tax will be.